 I'm excited about being a guest teacher at the upcoming Southeast Wise Women Herbal Conference in October of 2017!!
 Come say hi!

 I aspire to attend farmers' markets in Paris on a weekly basis, travel back in time to meet Queen Elizabeth I, and be invited to dinner at the Barefoot Contessa's house in the Hampton's.

 I think passion trumps balance every time.

 I live in Asheville, North Carolina with my sweet, sweet, tall, tall, good, good man, all of our children, one dog, and one cat.
-Currently, we're preparing for the birth of our fourth child (baby due in early July), so I'll be taking a break from broth deliveries and broth parties for several months.
+Currently, I'm deep into my postpartum time after the birth of my second child this past July.

 If you're interested in learning the tools of the broth-making trade, please email me and we can set up a time for a one on one consultation via telephone.
 These one on one learning sessions are awesome for creating a customized healing plan, with broth as a keystone.
 A broth lesson lasts about an hour and costs $65.00.
 I walk you through the entire process and you walk away knowing JUST what to do.

 Life is good.
 If anyone tells you differently ... be suspicious.

 *(I got this phrase from Kimberly Johnson, a self-proclaimed "yogini nomad, bodyworker, doula, postpartum women's health specialist and single mom."
 She uses the term "putting on my Earth Boots" to describe the experience of becoming a mother.
 I think it's wise, witty and wonderful, so I've used it here).